richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 participants (e.g. highly specialized topics) expect to be cancelled more often, due to lack of participants.
-A big group of people that are disadvantaged are the participants that do show up after registration and do engange in a course: there were not part of the problem, but are now hindered by the solution.
+A big group of people that are disadvantaged are the participants that do show up after registration and do engage in a course: there were not part of the problem, but are now hindered by the solution.
 Also, it will introduce injustice to the accepted participants that need to cancel for reasons we think are valid,